fixadev/fixa/README.md

 it uses a voice agent to call your voice agent with an LLM as a judge.

-under the hood, this package uses
+under the hood, this package uses:

 - [Pipecat](https://github.com/pipecat-ai/pipecat) for the agent
 - Cartesia for TTS